 At the end of the procedure, the needle electrode will be removed and pressure will be applied to stop any bleeding and the opening in the skin is covered with a dressing.
 No sutures are needed.

-A chest x-ray will be taken to make sure that the lung has not collapsed from an air pocket created during the procedure.
-If a collapse has occurred, it may be necessary to insert a small tube into the area to remove the air pocket.
+A chest x-ray will be taken to make sure that the lung has not collapsed from an air leak created during the procedure.
+If a moderate air leak has occurred, it may be necessary to insert a small tube into the area to remove the air and allow re-expansion of the lung.
 The tube may need to remain in place for one to several days.